Down Fill Metrics

 Total insulated area: This is the total area of the portion of the sleep system that is insulated.
 So if you were to open up the whole system and lay it flat, excluding any un-insulated portions, this is the amount of area it covers.
 Different sleep systems are usually different sizes that result in different amounts of area.
 If you want to use total fill weight as a metric, you have to make sure the items being compared have a similar total insulated area.

-Calculated Loft: When a builder is filling each chamber of a system they take the area of the chamber to be filled (length x Width) and multiply it by height.
-That height is the calculated loft.
-This gives a volume and that is divided by the fill power of the down to be put in.
-The result is the amount (ounces) of down in that defined area.
-If the consumer is provided with the fill power and the calculated loft (height), they now can know the exact amount of fill weight in their system, whether that be in a specific chamber, or in the whole thing system.
+Calculated Loft: Each chamber to be filled has a volume.
+Length x width x height (baffle).
+The fill that is put into that chamber has a volume.
+Length x width x height (calculated loft).
+If you multiply length x width x height, of the chamber, you get the chamber volume.
+If you multiply the chamber length x width x calculated loft this gives the height / loft of the fill if it were sitting in an open-top box, with those length and width dimensions.
+If you take that volume and divide by the fill power of the down to be put in, the result is the amount (ounces) of down in that defined area.
+If the consumer is provided with the fill power and the calculated loft (height), they now can know the exact amount of fill weight in their system, whether that be in a specific chamber, or in the whole item.
+They also know the exact density (overstuff) of the fill throughout the system.
+If you have a chamber volume of 210ci and fill volume of 523ci, you take 523 divided by 210, you get 2.5 and know your overstuff is 150%.
 It is a reliable metric for comparing warmth regardless of other variables like size, taper, features, or fill power.

 Measured Loft: I do not currently have this metric listed because of the fairly recent fill changes that were made.
 I do not have the recorded data yet, but it is a very valuable metric that can be used regardless of size, taper, or features.
 It is the approximate measurement of the actual height space filled with down.
 It is taken at the baffle and in the middle of the chamber.
 This gives you an idea of the amount that the chamber puffs up between baffles.
 This number can vary depending on conditions and circumstances.